+1 Supply power.

-- Supply power. - 2 Set DIP switch SW8-2 on the control board of the outdoor unit to ON to start replacement operation. - \ The replacement operation is performed using the cooling system.
-Cool air will flow from the indoor unit during the replacement operation. - During the replacement operation, ISTAN is displayed on the remote controller and LED1 and LED2 on the control board of the outdoor unit flash together. - 3 The duration of the replacement operation is determined by the length of the piping.
-Always perform the replacement operation for longer than the stipulated time. \ Always perform one of the following operations at the completion of the re- - Always perform one of the following operations at the completion of the replacement operation.
+- 2 Set DIP switch SW8-2 on the control board of the outdoor unit to ON to start replacement operation. - \ The replacement operation is performed using the cooling system.
+Cool air will flow from the indoor unit during the replacement operation. - \ During the replacement operation, IIIII is displayed on the remote controller and LED1 and LED2 on the control board of the outdoor unit flash together. - 3 The duration of the replacement operation is determined by the length of the piping.
+Always perform the replacement operation for longer than the stipulated time. \ Always perform one of the following operations at the completion of the replacement operation.
 The replacement operation will end and the unit will automatically stop.